The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Introduction

-The emergence of Large Language Models (LLMs) with increasing capabilities have made possible to process large quantities of CTI reports provided in natural language, typically available as HTML documents or PDF files in the vendors' websites or through specialized aggregators such as Malpedia~\cite{MalpediaFraunhofer}, APT Notes~\cite{GitHubAptnotesdata}, or ORKL~\cite{githubORKL}, among others.
-Some works have focused on characterizing attacks using a variety of formalisms and techniques leveraging LLMs~\cite{Cheng2025, Tanvirul24, Yang2026, Bhusal2024} and creating structured formats like knowledge graphs~\cite{Gao2023, Wang2024,wang2024multikgmultisourcethreatintelligence, Lv2024} or STIX~\cite{Papoutsis2025, Madisetti2025, Jin2024}.
-However, there are still concerns related to the generation of CTI structured data~\cite{Buchel25, Mezzi2025}.
+The emergence of Large Language Models (LLMs) with increasing capabilities have made it possible to process large quantities of CTI reports provided in natural language, typically available as HTML documents or PDF files on vendors' websites or through specialized aggregators such as Malpedia~\cite{MalpediaFraunhofer}, APT Notes~\cite{GitHubAptnotesdata}, or ORKL~\cite{githubORKL}, among others.
+Some works have focused on characterizing attacks using a variety of formalisms and techniques leveraging LLMs~\cite{Cheng2025, Tanvirul24, Yang2026, Bhusal2024} and creating structured representations like knowledge graphs~\cite{Gao2023, Wang2024,wang2024multikgmultisourcethreatintelligence, Lv2024} or STIX~\cite{Papoutsis2025, Madisetti2025, Jin2024}.
+Although there are concerns related to the generation of CTI structured data~\cite{Buchel25, Mezzi2025}, the rapid growth in the capabilities of LLMs make this task increasingly more affordable.
+For example, none of these works employs a reasoning model, nor do they consider multimodal LLM capabilities.
+While recent longitudinal studies characterize APT campaigns~\cite{Yuldoshkhujaev2025}, our focus is the reporting layer itself: who reports what, how consistently strategic information is disseminated, and how vendor biases and overlaps shape the threat landscape that researchers and practitioners observe.
+To address these research gaps, in this work we investigate the following questions: